curl/everything-curl/ftp/ftps.md

 FTP command.

-You can tell curl to either *attempt* an upgrade and continue as usual if the upgrade fails with `--ssl`, or you can force curl to either upgrdae or fail the whole thing hard if the upgrade fails by using `--ssl-reqd`.
-We strongly recommand using the latter, so that you can be sure that a secure transfer is done - if any.
+You can tell curl to either *attempt* an upgrade and continue as usual if the upgrade fails with `--ssl`, or you can force curl to either upgrade or fail the whole thing hard if the upgrade fails by using `--ssl-reqd`.
+We strongly recommend using the latter, so that you can be sure that a secure transfer is done - if any.

 ## Common FTPS problems